frejp/berlin-rent-map/README.md

 # Berlin Rent Map

-An interactive visualization of rental prices across Berlin and Hamburg, built with React and Leaflet.
+An interactive visualization of rental prices across Berlin, built with React and Leaflet.
 The application provides a detailed view of average rental costs at different geographical levels:

-- City level (Berlin vs Hamburg)
 - District level (Bezirke)
 - Neighborhood level (Ortsteile)